tensionhead/pyBOAT/README.md

 (Carmona, Hwang and Torresani 1995) and [The Scientist and Engineer's Guide to Digital Signal Processing](http://www.dspguide.com/).

-Version 0.7 April 2020, Frieda Sorgenfrei and Gregor Mönke.
+Version 0.7 April 2020, Frieda A. Sorgenfrei and Gregor Mönke.

 Questions etc. please to gregor.moenke@embl.de.